Balakrishnan-10/Understanding-Problem-Statements-Systematic-Solution/README.md

 10. Calculate the perimeter of the Rectangle.
 11. Find the Largest number of four Numbers.
 12. Calculate the Average of three numbers.
+13. Identify if a number is divisible by both 3 and 5